shegcek/shegcek.github.io/Documentation/Daily_Updates/AswathySaji.md

 **26-9-2020**

 I have completed "Our Initiative" section.
-Only some finishing works left.

 **27-09-2020**